TatieAnnick/WEIGHT_LOOSE_WITHOUT_STRESS/README.md

 helped from known formulaes available on interne <br /> and then a computing and control, day by day, of kilo calories (kcal) of the food absorbed <br />
 with an excel spreadsheet / OpenOffice calc. <br />
-The spreadsheet can track glycemic control for obese and diabetic type II people <br />
+The spreadsheet can track glycemic control for obese and diabetic type II people (need medical assistance)<br />
 and also select the food corresponding to a DASH diet (For hypertension, but not really effective!)
+Can also track the cost of a diet, but requires updating all 2022 euro prices, or change for $).
+The first column of the spreadsheet is used to calculate the kcal/100g and price of a dish prepared by you.

 [ Process 1: the diet ] <br />
 1/ You WELL understand what we mean with the dimming of the stomach pouch (see pdf doc)<br />